The Principles of Beneficence and Nonmaleficence

 QUALITY OF LIFE

-The Principles of beneficence and Nonmaleficence and Respect for Autonomy
+The Principles of Beneficence, Nonmaleficence, and Respect for Autonomy

 - What are the prospects, with or without treatment, for a return to normal life, and what physical, mental, and social deficits might the patient experience even if treatment succeeds?

 - On what grounds can anyone judge that some quality of life would be undesirable for a patient who cannot make or express such a judgment?

 - Are there biases that might prejudice the provider’s evaluation of the patient’s quality of life?

 - What ethical issues arise concerning improving or enhancing a patient’s quality of life?